krizboy12/NewTabPage/README.md

 This version of the new tab page will feature locally stored preferences instead of fetching them from a database on every page load.
 The user will be able to export their preferences to a file and eventually to a server.

 TODO:
-- include lodash for good helper methods and refactor code to use lodash
 - Get karma configured to run unit tests
 - comments, jsdoc style
 - event listeners array should really be a hash table